Edward Hornby: Career

 On 16 March 1869, the result of the 1868 general election in the borough of Blackburn was declared null and void, after an election petition had been lodged.

 The two Conservatives who had been elected, Joseph Feilden and Edward Hornby's father William Henry Hornby, were unseated when Mr Justice Willes found that there had been widespread intimidation of voters.
 Edward Hornby was elected at the resulting by-election on 31 March 1869, along with Joseph Feilden's son Henry Master Feilden.

 Both candidates had appealed for support as a tribute to their fathers, and Hornby had asserted that he had "no vain idea" that his own merits were enough to qualify him as an MP.

 He held the seat until 1874, and did not contest the 1874 general election.

 Cricket

-Hornby was a brother of England cricket team captain A. N. Hornby and he played in one first-class match himself in 1862.
+Hornby was a brother of England cricket team captain A. N. Hornby and he played in one match himself in 1862.
 He also played in Gentlemen of the North teams and at county level for Cheshire while playing at club level for Nantwich, and made a singe appearance for Shropshire, taking 8 wickets, in 1867.